ivisokochi/invenio-search/INSTALL.rst

 ..
     This file is part of Invenio.
-    Copyright (C) 2015-2018 CERN.
+    Copyright (C) 2015-2022 CERN.

     Invenio is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

+..  _installation:

 Installation
 ============

 Invenio-Search is on PyPI.
-When you install Invenio-Search you must specify the appropriate extras dependency for the version of Elasticsearch you use:
+When you install Invenio-Search you must specify the appropriate extras dependency for the version of Elasticsearch or OpenSearch you use:

 .. code-block:: console

-    $ # For Elasticsearch 2.x:
-    $ pip install invenio-search[elasticsearch2]

-    $ # For Elasticsearch 5.x:
+    $ # For Elasticsearch 7.x:
-    $ pip install invenio-search[elasticsearch5]
+    $ pip install invenio-search[elasticsearch7]

-    $ # For Elasticsearch 6.x:
+    $ # For OpenSearch 2.x:
-    $ pip install invenio-search[elasticsearch6]
+    $ pip install invenio-search[opensearch2]

+Also note that installing multiple conflicting dependencies (e.g.
+`invenio-search[opensearch2,elasticsearch7]`) will result in an error at runtime.